Karthikprasadm/Sup/sup-lang/docs/index.md

 Sup Language
 ============

-Sup is an English-like programming language with deterministic semantics and human-friendly errors.
+Sup is an English-like programming language with deterministic semantics and human-friendly errors!

 - Variables, arithmetic, strings
 - Collections (lists, maps)